By Pradeep Pandey · Co-Founder · 26 min read · Updated

 - Not designed for hospitals with complex multi-department or physician scheduling needs beyond nursing

 Verdict: The strongest alternative for a CAH nurse manager who leaves Aladtec primarily because the configuration and compliance burden has exceeded what one person can manage while also taking clinical shifts.
 SimpleScheduleAI eliminates those specific pain points by design.
-See how it works or explore the pilot program for CAHs that want to test before committing.
+See the AI build a compliant schedule and rank a callout shortlist live in the interactive simulator, or see how it works for CAHs that want to test before committing.

 Cost: Pricing not listed on website.
 Contact for a quote.